Biden launches sweeping COVID-19 changes on first full day in White House

 Biden has pledged to provide 100 million doses of the coronavirus vaccine during his first 100 days in office.
 His plan aims to increase vaccinations by opening up eligibility for more people such as teachers and grocery clerks.

-Additionally, he will issue a directive on Thursday including the intent to join the COVAX vaccine facility that aims to deliver vaccines to poor countries, Biden’s chief medical adviser, Anthony Fauci, told the WHO’s executive board on Thursday.
+He will also issue a directive including the intent to join the COVAX facility that aims to deliver vaccines to poor countries, Biden’s chief medical adviser, Anthony Fauci, told the board of the World Health Organization on Thursday.

-Trump had halted funding to the WHO and planned to withdraw from the group in July.
+Trump had halted funding to the WHO and planned to withdraw from the group in July, which Biden reversed in an executive order on taking office.

 Fauci told ABC News rejoining the WHO was a critical step in helping to fight the outbreak.